Becoming Aware

 Explore the Journey

-There is no single right way to move through it.
+There is no single way to move through it.

 Power & Oppression

-Exploring how power shapes silence, access, and the stories we are allowed to tell.
+Exploring how power shapes silence, access, and voice.

 A sepia-toned oil-painting of heavy chains snapped apart beneath a dark, clouded sky lit by soft golden light.
 It symbolises release from hidden burdens carried too long.